 Dan Bowman kindly pointed me to former Commodore engineer Bil Herd’s discussion of the ill-fated Commodore TED machines on Hackaday.
 Here in the States, few remember the TED specifically, but some people may remember that oddball Commodore Plus 4 that closeout companies sold for $79 in 1985 and 1986.
 The Commodore Plus 4 was one of those TED machines.
 So was the Commodore 16.

-The problem was that Commodore didn’t have a beefy enough CPU to pair with the TED to go up against the IBM PC (they used 7501 and 8501 CPUs running at 1.79 MHz, which didn’t cut it), and the Timex-Sinclair machines were already thoroughly dead by the time the TED was ready to go.
+The problem was that Commodore didn’t have a beefy enough CPU to pair with the TED chip to go up against the IBM PC (they used 7501 and 8501 CPUs running at 1.79 MHz, which didn’t cut it), and the Timex-Sinclair machines were already thoroughly dead by the time the TED chip was ready to go.

 At various times they planned a Commodore 116, 232, 264 and 364.
 The 116 had 16K of memory and a cheap PCjr-like chicklet keyboard.
 The 232 had 32K of memory and a decent keyboard, the 264 had 64K of memory, a modem port, and a decent keyboard, and the 364 had 64K of memory, a modem port, speech, and a better keyboard.
+Collectively, they’re known as the 264 series.
+All had the enhanced Basic 3.5 in ROM with graphics and sound commands, and an external power supply with a square connector like the later 128.

 Problems with the Commodore 116, Commodore 16, and Commodore Plus 4

-Commodore ended up building somewhere between 400,000 and 600,000 Commodore Plus 4s and struggled to sell them all.
+Commodore ended up building somewhere between 400,000 and 600,000 Plus/4s and struggled to sell them all.
 About 100,000 of the machines ended up in Hungary, whose economy presumably couldn’t afford the 64.
 The Commodore 16 did even worse, as a 16K computer in a world where 64K was becoming entry level.
 The 64, meanwhile, continued to sell well at the price of $199 (or its equivalent elsewhere in the world).

 So why bother?